disha91100/MPPC23-Power-Apps/lab1/README.md

 In this lab, you will go through the following tasks:

 - Task 1: Log in to your account
-- Task 2: Create a GitHub account
+- Task 2: GitHub account setup
 - Task 3: Create a fork of the repository for this workshop
 - Task 4: Creating a GitHub Codespace
 - Task 5: Connect to the Power Platform using the Power Platform Command-Line Interface (CLI)